 Fortnite is one of the most popular games to ever have existed on either console or PC.
-So it’s no surprise that the Fortnite World Championships are big money events for everyone involved.
+So it’s no surprise that the Fortnite World Championships are big money eSports events for everyone involved in 2020.
 That includes the players, especially those who, in 2019, split a pot of more than $30M in total winnings.

 This event not only pays the best but also garners the most viewers with a live audience on twitch.tv alone of over a million people.
 It was also attended live by tens of thousands of fans and this year is expected to be even bigger.
 Epic Games intends to give away even more money, welcome even more attendants and enjoy even more live viewers.

 This also means an uptick in betting on Fortnite’s marquee event.

 While the main event is the big show in July, there are a number of smaller live events throughout the United States all spring long.
 These tournaments also get a lot of attention and offer prizes up to $500,000 for winners to split.